MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/repair-clusterstoragespacesdirect.md

 ### -Node
 Specifies a node on which the cmdlet performs the operation.
-If you do not specifiy a value, all nodes are used.
+If you do not specify a value, all nodes are used.

 ```yaml
 Type: String